 About Richard Leonardo

-Richard Leonardo is senior vice president of IME and Specialty Services and co-author of “Increase Your IME IQ: A Genex Services Workers’ Comp eBook.”
-He joined Genex in 2019 and is a highly experienced executive with proven success directing sales and operations.
-With more than 15 years of experience, he has extensive knowledge of the insurance and managed care industries.
-Richard previously served as CEO of Ascential Care Partners and also held senior leadership positions at FairPay Solutions, Express Scripts and Healthcare Solutions.
+Richard Leonardo is Senior Vice President of IME and Specialty Services for Genex Services.
+He joined in the company in 2019 and is a highly experienced executive with proven success directing sales and operations.
+With more than 20 years of experience, he has extensive knowledge of the insurance and managed care industries.
+Leonardo previously served as CEO of Ascential Care Partners and also held senior leadership positions at FairPay Solutions, Express Scripts and Healthcare Solutions.
 He began his managed care career with FairPay where he led the revitalization of the business, automating the specialty review process which led to significant profitable growth and an eventual sale to Mitchell International.

 About Genex Services

-Genex Services provides best-in-class clinical solutions that enable customers to transform their bottom lines while enhancing the lives of injured and disabled workers.
-Genex, a clinical management leader throughout North America, serves the top under-writers of workers’ compensation, automobile, disability insurance, third-party administrators and a significant number of Fortune 500 employers.
+Genex Services (www.genexservices.com) provides best-in-class clinical solutions that enable customers to transform their bottom lines while enhancing the lives of injured and disabled workers.
+Genex, a clinical management leader throughout North America, serves the top underwriters of workers’ compensation, automobile, disability insurance, third-party administrators and a significant number of Fortune 500 employers.
 In addition, Genex clinical services are enhanced by intelligent systems and 360-degree data analysis.
 Its clinical expertise consistently drives superior results related to medical, wage loss, and productivity costs associated with claims in the workers’ compensation, disability, automobile, and health care systems.
 Genex, Mitchell, and Coventry have recently combined their joint industry expertise and advanced technology solutions into one organization to simplify and optimize property, casualty and disability claims processes and services.

 Genex Services is a WorkCompWire ad partner.

 This is NOT a paid placement.